Arnhem & WWII – Operation Market Garden

-The operation comprised two parts.
-Operation Market was the biggest ever airborne operation, therefore a particularly interesting aspect of WW2.
-Operation Garden was the parallel ground campaign, whose aim was to secure the bridges captured by the airborne forces.
+The operation comprised of two parts. it was the biggest ever airborne operation to be ever attempted.
+Parallel to this was the ground campaign, whose aim was to secure the bridges captured by the airborne forces.
 Despite their success in the Battle of Nijmegen, the Allied forces did not manage to take the last bridge in Arnhem.
 This became known as the iconic ‘Bridge Too Far’.
 Unfortunately this highly ambitious plan failed due to a number of reason.
 Adverse weather conditions, heavy German opposition and too large a distance between the drop zones and the bridges all contributed.

-2019 and 2020 are important years in this region.
-2019 marks the 75th anniversary of Operation Market Garden and 2020 is the 75th anniversary of Arnhem’s liberation.
+2020 is an important year in this region.
+It is the 75th anniversary of Arnhem’s liberation.
 This is the perfect time to visit this region, bursting with fascinating history.
 On this tour, visit the Airborne Museum which offers an immersive experience and vast collection.
 It is located in a villa which was the headquarters of the British Airborne Troops during the Battle of Arnhem.
 You also visit the National Liberation Museum located in stunning scenery where Operation Market Garden took place.